The X-IFU’s Timeline

 The beginning of the Athena Mission

-When the Athena observatory is finally launched in 2037, it will have been over 35 years in the making.
+When the Athena observatory is finally launched after the mid-30s, it will have been over 35 years in the making.
 The first idea for a new X-ray astronomy mission had taken seed in the minds of astrophysicists back in 1996, as a follow-up to XMM-Newton which had not yet been launched.

 In May 2013, a proposal was submitted to ESA to address the “Hot and Energetic Universe” scientific theme with a large mission of its Cosmic Vision Programme.
 Then, a few months later, in November, this theme was selected by ESA to be the focus of its second large mission, while observing the Universe with gravitational waves was selected as the theme of its third large mission.

 Finally, in 2014, ESA deemed the Athena observatory suitable to address the scientific objectives of the hot and energetic Universe theme and selected it as the second large mission of its Cosmic Vision Programme.
 The mission then successfully passed its Mission Formulation Review in 2019 and entered Phase B with its two instruments.
+In 2022, the mission underwent a reformulation phase and on November 8, 2023, ESA’s Science Programme Committee formally and unanimously approved the restart of industrial studies for the Athena mission.
 This new phase aims to ensure the consolidation of the design for the adoption of the mission.